Pride and Prejudice Chapter 61 Summary

-The narrator wishes she could tell us that Mrs. Bennet soon became a sensible, friendly, happy woman – but no.
+- The narrator wishes she could tell us that, with three daughters married, Mrs. Bennet became sensible, friendly, and happy —but no.

-Elizabeth decides she has many better things to do and writes a firm response to Lydia to put a stop to such requests.
+- Elizabeth decides she has many better things to do and writes a firm response to Lydia to put a stop to such requests.
 She does occasionally send some money, and Darcy helps Wickham out in his career—although obviously he's not welcome at Pemberley.

-Lady Catherine eventually gives up her grudge, as does Miss Bingley.
+- Lady Catherine eventually gives up her grudge, as does Miss Bingley.
 (Ten thousand pounds a year will win you a lot of friends.)

-The Gardiners are frequent visitors, always welcome – as they were the ones who brought Mr. Darcy and Elizabeth back together again in the first place.
+- And the Gardiners are always welcome: they're the ones who brought Mr. Darcy and Elizabeth back together again in the first place.